leandro-alba/c25k/README.md

 # Couch to 5k tracker
 This is a personal web app I use to track my couch to 5k progress!
-It solved the problem of me having to switch apps on my phone while in the middle of a run.
+It solved the problem of me having to switch between apps on my phone while in the middle of a run.
 Everything I need to keep track of my run is in this web app.

 **Link to project:** https://c25k.herokuapp.com/